au-nlp/project-milestone-p2-group13/README.md

-main.ipynb ... our data analysis and preliminary model evaluation and metric analysis evals ...folder with results of preliminary evaluation run on 114 examples from each subreddit test_data, train_data, validation_data ... folders with subsets of our data
+main.ipynb ... our data analysis and preliminary model evaluation and metric analysis evals ...folder with results of preliminary evaluation run on 114 examples from each subreddit test_data, train_data, validation_data ... folders with subsets of our data helper_funks.py ... helper functions needed for evaluation of the models, however, not a central part of the main logic.
+The remaining files are mainly used for internal use and testing in the group.

 ## Questions for TAs